jam3oun00/mohamed_jamoun-taas-frontend-challenge/src/services/README.md

 This directory contains:

-- your main axios instance for types, use it to call the main APIs.
+- your main axios instance, use it to call the main APIs.
 - serializers helpers functions to help format the incoming data from API and return only the used fields

 You can create, edit and customize the serializers to adapt your API,